WillJames476/Project-Basic/README.md

    optional. enter the absolute path of boost library from your pc to the specified comment on the makefile
 3. type make install on your terminal
-4. type make build on your terminal
+4. type make on your terminal
 5. enjoy

 # Usage